 Accessing the Prevent eLearning course

-Derbyshire County Council and Derbyshire School employees without SAP payroll numbers should email: firstname.lastname@example.org to request access.
+- Derbyshire County Council and Derbyshire SAP School employees without SAP payroll numbers should email: email@example.com to request access.
 When access is granted, please view the 'how to access the Prevent eLearning course' section.

-Access to community safety eLearning courses by non-Derbyshire County Council staff or partnership agencies in Derbyshire will be considered on a case by case basis.
-To enquire, please email: email@example.com
+- Access to community safety eLearning courses by non-Derbyshire County Council staff, partnership agencies or academy schools in Derbyshire will be considered on a case by case basis.
+To enquire, please email: firstname.lastname@example.org

 By the end of this course you will be able to: